DynamousProjects/PydanticAI-Research-Agent/.github/issue_fix_prompt.md

 - **Keep it simple**: No tests required - just fix and PR

 ## Remember
-- **Always use `gh` CLI** for branches, commits, pushes, and PRs
 - The person triggering this workflow wants a FAST fix - deliver one or explain why you can't
 - Follow AGENTS.md for PydanticAI development principles and agent patterns
 - Prefer ripgrep over grep for searching
 - Keep changes minimal - resist urge to refactor
-- Skip testing - just make the fix and create the PR
+- Focus on making the code changes - the workflow handles git operations if needed